Combining CBD With Magnesium: Science-Backed Benefits

 Research suggests that both CBD and magnesium may help reduce stress, depression, and anxiety.
 For starters, magnesium deficiency appears to be linked to depression.

 One 2009 study of over 5,000 adults found that magnesium intake had an inverse relationship with depression—those with higher magnesium intake self-reported lower levels of depression (5).
-Another 2015 study of more than 8,000 adults found that low magnesium intake coincided with higher rates of depression among young adults (though not in seniors) (6).

 There’s also evidence that magnesium could help with anxiety.
-A 2017 study of 126 adults found that 6 weeks of magnesium supplementation resulted in significantly lower scores on clinical measures of both depression and anxiety (7).
+A 2017 study of 126 adults found that six weeks of magnesium supplementation resulted in significantly lower scores on clinical measures of both depression and anxiety (7).

 Meanwhile, there’s fairly strong evidence for CBD’s anxiolytic effects.
 Here are some key findings: